 Things to Do in Bentonville, Arkansas – A Complete Travel and Dining Guide

-But before you write off a trip to Bentonville or even Arkansas, let me also say that despite being a smaller area, it is booming with growth and tons of things to do that you’d expect to find in bigger cities.
+Before you write off a trip to Bentonville or even Arkansas, let me also say that despite being a smaller area, it is booming with growth and tons of things to do that you’d expect to find in bigger cities.
 It’s just one of the reasons that this area of Arkansas is so special.
-In this guide, we’re introducing you to our favorite things to do in Bentonville, exceptional local restaurants in Bentonville, and more!
+In this guide, we’re introducing you to our favorite things to do in Bentonville, exceptional local restaurants in Bentonville, and other travel tips for Northwest Arkansas!

 Where is Bentonville, Arkansas?